Resources for Members with Autism Spectrum Disorder (ASD)

 Some common signs and symptoms of ASD include:

-- Having a hard time with changes in schedule,
+- Having a hard time with schedule changes,

 - Avoiding eye contact,

 - Having difficulty with understand feelings,

 - Having difficulty with relating to others

 - Preferring no physical affection